nageshchauhan/thinkofjava.io/docs/fundamentals/4_arrays/arrays.md

 System.out.println(x[0].length); //3
 ```

-## Anonymous arrays
+## Anonymous array

-Sometimes we can declare an array without name, such type of nameless arrays are called anonymous arrays.
+Sometimes we can declare an array without name, such a type of nameless array is called anonymous array.
 The main purpose of anonymous arrays is just for instant use (one time usage).

-We can create anonymous array as follows
+We can create an anonymous array as follows
 ```java
 new int[]{10,20,30,40};
 ```
 <br>

-While creating anonymous arrays, we can't specify the size, otherwise compile time error will be thrown.
+While creating anonymous arrays, we can't specify the size; otherwise compile time error will be thrown.
 ```java
 new int[3]{10,20,30}; //invalid
 ```